cashewke/Data-software-Engineering-related-project/README.md

 This is a project extracting review data of the resturants' from yelp.com using python, transforming data into python dataframe and using NLP tools to analyze the sentiment of each review (positive/ negative/ neutral).
 The csv file shows the data results and the ipynb file shows the codes.

 4. Jenkins Continuous Integration project
+   This is a Jenkins project that leverages Docker as an agent and implements Continuous Integration workflows.
+There are 3 stages in this workflow: Checkout SCM, Build and Test.
+The workflow will Get contextual object from internal APIs, Checks if running on a Unix-like node and then npm will run the build.